-TEST RESULTS: While a positive test result does not necessarily mean that you have AIDS, it does mean that you are at a greater risk of developing AIDS or AIDS-related conditions if you do not take appropriate medications.
-If you are infected with HIV, you are infectious to others.
+While a positive test result does not necessarily mean that you have AIDS, it does mean that you are at serious risk of developing AIDS or AIDS-related conditions.
+You may be infected with the HIV virus and infectious to others.
 You should seek medical follow-up care with your personal health care provider.

 HIV test results are highly reliable but not 100% accurate.

-If the test gives a positive result you should consider retesting in order to confirm the result.
+If the test gives a positive result, you should consider retesting in order to confirm the result.
 If the test gives a negative result, there is still a small possibility you may be infected with HIV.
 This is most likely to happen in recently infected persons.
 It takes at least 4 to 12 weeks for a positive test result to develop after a person is infected, and may take as long as 6 to 12 months.